This delicious midwestern favorite dessert recipe, Wisconsin Rhubarb Pie, is made with fresh rhubarb and a double pie crust.

 Finally, pinch and crimp the edges of both crusts together and follow by another quick brush of vodka and a sprinkling of white or raw sugar to the top crust.

-After about 45 minutes of baking, remove the rhubarb pie and allow it to cool in the refrigerator for at least overnight or 24 hours before eating.
-This will allow the filling to set.
+After about 45 minutes of baking, remove the rhubarb pie and allow it to cool in the refrigerator for at least 4-6 hours or best yet, overnight, before eating.
+This will allow the filling to completely set.

 Serve with homemade vanilla ice cream and enjoy!